 - You lose the same amount of water.
 In that case, the leak is structural—in the shell, pool liner, or fittings.

 Once you identify the leak, you’ll need to make a trip to your local pool store to purchase material to patch it up.
-You can read my full guide on pool leak detection for more details on how to find the leak and fix everything up.
+You can read my complete guide on pool leak detection for more details on how to find the leak and fix everything up.

 How to Slow Down Pool Water Evaporation